Z0eDu/3400-group6/lab2/README.md

 sei();
 ```

-We used the oscilloscope to see if our interrupt was working properly.
+We toggled a digital output with the ISR to make sure it was working properly, and got a square wave at 4 kHz as expected (because it ran at 8 kHz and changed state each time):

 <img src = "https://docs.google.com/uc?id=0B-CRHiExsEzBNXZPZzZ4RmxrRmM">